20 Year Savings:

 Cost per Watt:

-Average cost of solar panels in Connecticut based on system size
+Average cost of solar panels in Georgia based on system size

 |System Size||System Cost||Cost after ITC)|